 Some people can get nervous about using a safety razor as the razor are sharper but it really is no different to shaving with a disposable.
 This safety razor is nice one for women.
 Using a good shaving foam / soap is essential and be extra careful around the awkward bits like ankles and knees.

 As you get a close shave you will probably find you need to shave less.

 Toothpaste is another item that comes in a plastic tube.
 However there are quite a few options including toothpaste tabs and toothpowder.
 Lush do both of these options, check them out here.
-Georganics make charcoal activated teeth whitening powder which comes in plastic free packaging.
+Georganics make charcoal activated teeth whitening powder which comes in plastic free packaging and is in the picture featured above.
 You can also make your own toothpaste, normally made with baking soda.